Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 In this lab, we have the following preconfigured:

 - A virtual machine has been provisioned with all the necessary resources to support the tasks in this lab.
-- You will be provided with access to a pre-configured Microsoft user account, which comes with an active Azure subscription.
+- You will be provided with access to a preconfigured Microsoft user account, which comes with an active Azure subscription.
 - The lab environment includes pre-established resource groups, simplifying the organization and management of related Azure resources.

 ## Architecture